petabencana/sitioss-reports-powertrack/README.md

 If you're going to commit changes to the JavaScript, be sure to run 'npm test' first - and fix any issues that it complains about, otherwise the build will fail when you push the commit.

 ### Installation
-Please install this as a submodule of [cognicity-reports](https://github.com/smart-facility/cognicity-reports).
-Please refer to the [documentation of that project](https://github.com/smart-facility/cognicity-reports/blob/master/README.md) for further information.
+Please install this as a submodule of [sitioss-reports](https://github.com/petabencana/sitioss-reports).

 Install the node dependencies for this submodule as listed in package.json using npm: `npm install`